krishnagopika/InterviewQuestions/Angular.md

 - Routing guards used to protect the routes.
 - Routing guards used to check whether the user should grant or remove access to certain parts of the navigation.
 - There are 4 different interfaces act as routing guards:

-	- CanActivate - decides if the route can be activated.
+	- `CanActivate `- decides if the route can be activated.
-        - CanActivateChild- decides if children of a route can be activated.
+        - `CanActivateChild`- decides if children of a route can be activated.
-	- CanLoad- decides if a route can be loaded.
+	- `CanLoad`- decides if a route can be loaded.
-	- CanDeactivate- decides if the user can leave a route.
+	- `CanDeactivate`- decides if the user can leave a route.